six-group/six-webcomponents/docs/components/six-select.md

 ```

-### Multiple with Links
+### Multiple with Icons

-With the prefix and suffix slots you can add links to the menu items.
-This is useful for adding actions to the menu items.
+With the prefix and suffix slots you can display icons in the menu items.

 .demo-multiple-icons six-menu-item::part(base) { display: flex; align-items: center; }